 Stage 3 are societies based on the principle Power by Heroic Individuals conquerors, kings, dictators, slave owners, etc. Loyalty of clans and the powerful

-Stage 4 swung back toward the collectivism of orthodox religions through morals codes of Moses, Confucius, Christianity, Islam, etc. From this also grew rule of law and respect for authority.
+Stage 4 swung back toward the collectivism of orthodox religions through morals codes of Moses, Confucius, Christianity, Islam, etc. From this also grew rule of laws applied universally and ostensibly fairly.
 This puts authority in conceptions of authority in general such authority of doctors and formal medicine.

 Throughout both stages agriculture grew and will be treated as one stage of nutritional development.